billbuchanan/appliedcrypto/z_assessments/coursework/README.md

 ![esecurity](https://raw.githubusercontent.com/billbuchanan/esecurity/master/z_associated/esecurity_graphics.jpg)

 # Analysis of Next Generation Cryptography
-The coursework hand-in date is: **Sunday 15 May 2022, 11:59pm**.
+The coursework hand-in date is: **Friday, 29 July 2022**.
 There will be a hand-in in Moodle for your submission. **Note: there is no need to write your own code for the method(s) investigated, as it will typically involve running standard code from GitHub sources.**

 ## Requirements